Darkelf2024/Darkelf-Browser/README.md

 5. **Community Collaboration:** We value community feedback and contributions in shaping the security features and policies of Darkelf Browser.
 Your active participation will be instrumental in refining our security strategies and addressing emerging threats effectively.

-As we prepare for the imminent release of Darkelf Browser, our team is dedicated to delivering a secure and privacy-focused browsing environment that empowers users to explore the web with confidence.
+Our team is dedicated to delivering a secure and privacy-focused browsing environment that empowers users to explore the web with confidence.
 Stay tuned for updates and join us in our mission to create a safer online ecosystem for all users.

 ## Table of Contents
 - [Attribution](Attribution.md)